Hilbert-HN/Playground_AI/01_AI_on_Cristiano_Ronaldo/README.md

     Object detection, 3D detection, and pose estimation using center point detection:
   - [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)

-# Bottom-up vs. Top-down methods
+# Bottom-up vs Top-down methods
 All approaches for pose estimation can be grouped into bottom-up and top-down methods.

 - **Bottom-up methods** estimate each body joint first and then group them to form a unique pose.